Congressional baseball shooting: Injuries

 Scalise was shot in the hip and was evacuated by a U.S. Park Police helicopter to MedStar Washington Hospital Center, where he underwent surgery.
 The hospital reported that after the bullet struck his hip, it traveled across his pelvis—fracturing bones, injuring internal organs, and causing severe bleeding.
 His condition was initially listed as "critical".
 He received multiple blood transfusions and underwent several surgeries to repair internal damage and stop the bleeding.
 His condition was improved to "serious" on June 17.
 It further improved to "fair" on June 21, though he was readmitted to intensive care on July 5 due to concerns of infection.

 Matt Mika, a Tyson Foods lobbyist, was shot multiple times in the chest and arm, injuring his lungs, sternum, and ribs.
+When he was shot, he was standing near first base.
 He is a former baseball player and former legislative assistant for Congressmen Tim Walberg and Dave Camp, both Republicans from Michigan.
 Paramedics from the Alexandria Fire Department labeled Mika as the most severely wounded, a red case, and he was taken to the George Washington University Hospital via ambulance where he underwent surgery for his injuries.
 He was in critical condition immediately following surgery.
 The day after the shooting, his condition was upgraded from critical to serious.
 On June 23, he was released from the hospital.

 David Bailey and Crystal Griner, two of the Capitol Police officers assigned to protect Scalise, were both injured.
 Griner was shot in the ankle and was hospitalized in what was described as good condition.
 Bailey was treated and released after sustaining a minor injury not caused by gunfire.
 Zack Barth, a legislative aide to Representative Roger Williams of Texas, was shot in the calf.
+He was standing in center field when the shooting began.
 He was treated at the hospital and released.
 Representative Williams, a former Minor League Baseball player and coach of the Republican team, sprained his ankle while jumping into a dugout during the attack to avoid being shot.
 He used a crutch for support for a few weeks after.